Protect yourself in fall and winter

-- Wash your hands often with soap and water or using an alcohol-based hand sanitizer.
+- Clean your hands regularly with soap and water or use an alcohol-based hand sanitizer.

-- Cough or sneeze into your upper sleeve or elbow, not your hand.
+- Cough or sneeze into your upper sleeve or elbow.

 Where to go for care